AleRoe/LiteDB.Extensions/README.md

 services.AddLiteDatabase();

 //Retrieve
-database = provider.GetRequiredService<LiteDatabase>()
+var database = provider.GetRequiredService<LiteDatabase>()
 ```
-This will register a singlton LiteDatabase instance using the connection string provided in your appsettings.json file under the `ConnectionStrings:LiteDatabase` key.
+This will register a singleton LiteDatabase instance using the connection string provided in your appsettings.json file under the `ConnectionStrings:LiteDatabase` key.
 The default registration requires that this key is present, otherwise a AgrumentNullException will be thrown.
 The LiteDatabase instance is configured using the default `BsonMapper.Global` settings and will use an `ILogger` instance for logging if configured.